NadjaGrothe/api-web-page/README.md

 It is using `yarn` as package manager and is running on the `v18.17.1` node version managed via `nvm`.

+Components are using the `Ant Design` library.
+More information can be found [here](https://ant.design/).

 ### Prerequisites

 Assure nvm (node version manager) is installed locally.
 Steps how to do so can be found [here](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).